 Once information from the scene has gone through the optics and has been captured by the sensor it is either stored linearly as-is as raw data or it is necessarily put through a dizzying array of algorithms and non-linear processing on the way to being rendered and transformed into what the manufacturer (or the raw conversion software producer) thinks is a pleasing image.
 Even before we start playing with settings and sliders.

-Here is a simplified diagram depicting how spatial resolution information is captured by a digital camera and then modified through processing:
+Here is a simplified diagram depicting how spatial resolution information is captured by a digital camera and then modified through processing (not necessarily in this order):

 During the capture process light from the scene goes through the lens and forms a continuous image of varying intensity on the sensing plane.
 The sensor, sitting behind various filters (Infra Red, Optical Low Pass/AA, Color Filter Array) and microlenses, samples image intensity at each pixel during exposure.
 It then amplifies this signal, converts it to digital data which gets packaged and stored into a raw file.
 In advanced digital cameras that’s mostly it.
 The process is pretty well quantitative, linear and easily described by centuries old physics in terms of very few variables.
 For an image captured with good technique off a sturdy tripod the biggest unknown is lens performance throughout the field of view as seen by the sensor in question.